publiccodenet/about/organization/financial-model.md

 ## Overview

-The Foundation for Public Code is a member-owned association, with as mission to enable public-purpose software and policy that is open and collaborative.
+The Foundation for Public Code is a member-owned association.
+Its mission is to enable public-purpose software and policy that is open and collaborative.

 This means we are primarily member-funded, with additional support from government subsidies and philanthropic donations.

 Our funding is used for codebase stewardship and to support the public code ecosystem.

-Examples of things we pay for are: codebase stewards' and support staff salaries, travel to work with members, hosting and attending conferences and events, office expenses, and associated materials such as the Standard for Public Code.
+Examples of things we pay for are: codebase stewards' and support staff salaries, travel to work with members, hosting and attending conferences and events, office expenses, and associated materials like the Standard for Public Code.

 > Read more about out our budgeting process, financial oversight and auditing.